jollygoodlife/ahaGrid/README.md

-# WindowGrid
+# ahaGrid

-A flexible and interactive grid container component for React, supporting draggable, resizable, and swappable widgets with multi-cell support.
+A flexible and interactive grid layout component for React, supporting drag-and-drop widgets with multi-cell support.

 ## Features